BND Hamburger Icon

 Credit card terminals

-Stax offers a range of card readers and payment gateway integrations.
+Stax offers a variety of card readers and payment gateway integrations, giving businesses flexibility in how they accept payments.

 Security

-All systems are fully PCI-compliant; Stax ensures encryption on all devices.
+All systems are fully PCI-compliant, and Stax ensures encryption across devices to protect sensitive payment data.

 Mobile payments

-The Stax Pay mobile app allows you to process transactions, review sales metrics and more.
+The Stax Pay mobile app lets you process transactions, review sales metrics and manage payments on the go.

 Invoicing